Pop. 1280

 Pop.
-1280 is a crime novel by Jim Thompson, published in 1964.
+1280 is a crime novel by Jim Thompson published in 1964.

-Set in the fictional town of Pottsville, Texas during the early 1900s, the novel follows Nick Corey, a seemingly dim-witted sheriff whose pleasant exterior hides a scheming, psychopathic personality.
-He has a cynical view of the town he lives in and sees his duty as keeping up a thin veneer of respectability that allows everyone else to act as illicitly.
+Set in the fictional town of Pottsville during the early 20th century, the novel follows Nick Corey, a seemingly dim-witted sheriff whose pleasant exterior hides a scheming, psychopathic personality.
+He holds a deeply cynical view of his town and views his place there as enforcing the law as little as possible.
+Through the course of the novel Nick commits a series of increasingly egregious crimes against deserving and innocent people alike and expertly manipulates those around him to avoid accountability and realize his desires.

-Critical reception has been largely positive.
+The book's critical reception has been largely positive.
 NPR's Stephen Marche described it as Thompson's "true masterpiece, a preposterously upsetting, ridiculously hilarious layer cake of nastiness, a romp through a world of nearly infinite deceit."
+Charlie Higson noted that "The book manages to switch between hilarious and horrific in a startling manner."

 Plot

 Pop.
 1280 is the first-person narrative of Nick Corey, the listless sheriff of Potts County, the "47th (out of 47) largest county in the state".
 He lives in Pottsville which has a population of "1280 souls".
-The story takes place about the time of the Russian Revolution, in 1917-1918.
+The story takes place in the early 20th century.

 Sheriff Nick Corey presents himself as a genial fool, simplistic, over-accommodating, and harmless to a fault, given he is Pottsville's sole lawman.
-In reality, he is a clever psychopath able to manipulate people by appealing to their worst instincts and to get away with multiple murders.
+In reality, he is a clever psychopath who remorselessly murders several people and deceives everyone around him.

-The novel begins with Nick visiting Ken Lacey, the sheriff of a nearby county, ostensibly to ask for advice about two pimps who regularly insult and abuse him.
-Lacey mocks and belittles Nick, boasting that if any pimps tried to disrespect him, he would shoot them dead on the spot.
-Early that evening, Nick goes to see the two pimps.
-As they berate and mock him as usual, Nick fatally shoots them both, relying on the noise of a nearby steamboat whistle to cover the sound of his gun.
+The novel begins with Nick visiting Ken Lacey, the sheriff of a nearby county, ostensibly to ask for advice about two pimps who regularly insult and bully him.
+Lacey mocks and belittles Nick, boasting that if any pimps disrespected him, he would shoot them dead on the spot.
+Later that evening Nick goes to see the two pimps, who it is revealed Nick has been taking bribes from.
+As they berate and mock him as usual, Nick fatally shoots them both.

-Sheriff Lacey comes to see Nick, having become concerned that Nick might actually kill the pimps and make Lacey an accessory.
-Nick reassures Lacey, then convinces him to visit the whorehouse run by the murdered pimps.
-As Nick walks him there, he manipulates Lacey into publicly repeating his boast that he would kill any pimp who disrespected him.
+Sheriff Lacey comes to see Nick, having become concerned that Nick might actually kill the pimps and make Lacey complicit in the crime.
+Nick reassures Lacey, then deceives him into staying at the pimps' brothel and boasting to the town that he had 'taken care of' the pimps.